John Howard Taylor: Life

 Taylor was born in 1861 in Peckham, to John and Mary Jane Cash.
-He worked in stockbroker's office in London and in 1880s he emigrated to South Africa and than to Western Australia in early 1890 following the Ashburton rush.
+He worked in stockbroker's office in London and in 1880s he emigrated to South Africa and then to Western Australia in early 1890 following the Ashburton rush.
 In January 1891, he settled in Southern Cross, where he worked as a merchant and stockbroker.
 Three years later, he moved his operations at Coolgardie, where a promising gold field had been just discovered.
 Sitting at the town council, he was elected on 3 August 1896 one of the three members of the Western Australian Legislative Council for the East Province.
 He was one of the ten Western Australia representatives at the 1897-1898 Australasian Federal Convention, which prepared the federation.
 He left the council in 1899 to focus on speculative developments.
 He made estimated 250,000 pounds in speculating in Australia, before moving back to Europe to speculate on London Stock Exchange.